HugoPal/LEG/README.md

 # LEG: Predicting end of larval period for grayling

-LEG tool is a modelling approach for lab-raised European Grayling _Thymallus thymallus_ to predict when an individual will end the larval period and it's length at that point.
-The repository contains the LEG tool, a data folder that your data will go in, and a models folder containing the three models the tool uses.
+LEGtool is a modelling approach for lab-raised European Grayling _Thymallus thymallus_ to predict when an individual will end the larval period and it's length at that point.

 Details of the tool are available in Palejowski et al. (_in prep_)